How to Hear God Clearly: Your Ultimate Guide for Hearing God

 4. Scriptures: The primary way God speaks (2 Timothy 3:16–17)

-5. Inner Knowing: The Holy Spirit's sudden thought that wasn't yours
+5. Inner Knowing: The Holy Spirit's sudden thought or conviction that you recognize isn't from your own reasoning

 6. Mental Images: Divinely inspired pictures that flash across your mind's eye

-7. Dreams and Visions: Divine revelations received while sleeping and when awake
+7. Dreams and Visions: Divine revelations received while sleeping or when awake

 8. Spiritual Senses: Physical sensations of supernatural realities

-10. Miracles, Signs, and Wonders: Supernatural confirmations for specific purposes
+10. Signs, Wonders, and Miracles: Supernatural confirmations with specific purposes

 11. Angelic Visitation: Rare, but significant when they occur